He studied Latin like the violin

 I don’t know Latin and I don’t play the violin, but I do love languages and that is (partially) what I love about this website.
 Here I explore ideas, ask questions, and just generally romp around in various subjects in a less formal and more relaxed atmosphere than is found in traditional academia.
 I hope you’ll love it, too.

 At one point I wanted to be an economist.
 At one point I wanted to be a mathematician.
 One day I wandered into a course in Biblical Hebrew, and I loved it so much I ended up choosing biblical studies as the focus of my undergraduate degree at Ambrose University.
-I am currently a first-year student at Yale Divinity School, pursuing a BA in Christian Studies with a concentration in Theology.
+I am currently a first-year student at Yale Divinity School, pursuing a Master of Arts in Religion (M.A.R.) with a concentration in Theology.

 The Bible is a big book.
 It’s written in three languages.
 And it’s translated into many more.
 It’s a book that is used and abused countless times every single day.
 And yet, despite its prominence in our world, it’s misunderstood or ignored by too many people.